roshangm1/stitch-mp4-mp3/replit.md

 ## Overview

 This is a Node.js web application that combines MP4 video files with MP3 audio files using FFmpeg.
-The application provides a web interface for users to upload video and audio files, processes them server-side, and returns a combined video with the new audio track.
+The application provides a web interface for users to upload video and audio files, processes them server-side, and returns a combined video with color inversion effects and the new audio track.
+The final video duration matches the shorter of the two input files.
 The system handles file validation, media duration analysis, and automatic cleanup of temporary files.

 ## System Architecture